MichaelMuell/flexible_data_warehouse/Documentation/flexible_data_warehouse.md

 - Active: The line is active or not
 - DB Schema: Database Schema for which the function should be executed

-Currently there are 3 functions controlled with the config file that are used at several places in the pipeline:
+Currently, there are three procedures controlled with the config file.
+The ETL procedures is used at several places in the pipeline:

 - ADD_ZERO
 - REMOVE_ZERO